Sunday, 29 November 2009

 Sunday, 22 November 2009

-The dress is an American Apparel one (already seen on this blog in a different incarnation a long time ago) which I got in a charity shop for free.
-It still had the original price tag on, and they said I could have it for nothing as it was only fit for a halloween costume- how wrong they were!
+The dress is an American Apparel one (already seen on my blog in a different incarnation a long time ago) which I was given in a charity shop for free.
+It still had the original price tag on, and I was told I could have it for nothing as it was only fit for a halloween costume- how wrong they were!
 But this assumption worked out very well for me.
 The cardigan is another charity shop item, and is the cosiest thing known to man (well, woman in this case.)
 The vintage belt was given to me by my paternal grandma which she wore in the eighties- thanks Babi!

 Both the hats are vintage.
-One is a thrifted piece and the other was my maternal great-grandmother's.
+One is thrifted and the other was my maternal great-grandmother's.
 The brown lace ups were found by my mum in a charity shop.
-They are sadly too small to go out and walk in but are fine when I'm just lounging around.
+They are sadly too small to go out for a proper long walk in but are fine when I'm just lounging around.
 Silk scarves and gloves seen in shots are all family items and the vintage vogue is one from my collection.

 This one is a cable knit grey jumper dress (with knitting needles in her bun to match.)
 I wanted it to look cosy and quirky.